Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_3_plan.md

 * * *
 ## 9:00–10:30: [Regular expressions 2](regex2.md)

 Last session we covered simple patterns and repetition.
 We also did some exercises on this using `egrep`.
-Today we firstly want to cover alternation and grouping before we continue using `egrep` with more advanced expressions.
-Later on we will start compare `egreps` REs to Python.
+Today, we cover alternation and grouping before we continue using `egrep` with more advanced expressions.
+We then compare Regex in `egrep` and Python.

 Time | Topic | Type
 ---- | ---- | ----